-Factbox: How low can they go?
+FACTBOX: How low can they go?
 Central bank policy easing in 2015

 Jan.
 21 CANADA

-The Bank of Canada cuts interest rates to 0.75 percent from 1 percent, where they had been since September 2010, ending the longest period of unchanged rates in Canada since 1950.
+The Bank of Canada shocks markets by cutting interest rates to 0.75 percent from 1 percent, where it had been since September 2010, ending the longest period of unchanged rates in Canada since 1950.

 Jan.
 22 EUROPEAN CENTRAL BANK

-The ECB launches a government bond-buying program which will pump over 1 trillion euros into the sagging euro zone economy, starting in March and running to September next year and perhaps beyond.
+The ECB launches a government bond-buying programme which will pump over a trillion euros into a sagging economy starting in March and running through to September next year, and perhaps beyond.

 Jan.
 24 PAKISTAN

-Pakistan's central bank cuts its key discount rate to 8.5 percent from 9.5 percent, citing lower inflationary pressure because of falling global oil prices.
+Pakistan's central bank cuts its key discount rate to 8.5 percent from 9.5 percent, citing lower inflationary pressure due to falling global oil prices.
 Central Bank Governor Ashraf Wathra says the new rate will be in place for two months, until the next central bank meeting to discuss further policy.

 Jan.
 28 SINGAPORE